wfclark5/flockmtl/docs/docs/aggregate-functions/llm-last.md

   }
   ```

-The output contains the values for `product_name` and `product_description` from the first relevant row based on the prompt.
+The output contains the values for `product_name` and `product_description` from the least relevant row based on the prompt.